vektorious/cm-curriculum/_articles/01-welcome-to-OHM/working-open.md

 - Working open is not a way to hit your deadline faster

 On an open project with a sizable community of enthusiastic contributors, you might think that work gets done rapidly and efficiently.
 And in some instances that can be true.
-But you should be prepared for the reality that it takes time and energy build a functional community of people who work well together.
+But you should be prepared for the reality that it takes time and energy to build a functional community of people who work well together.
 You’ll spend less time working directly on the project while you coordinate contributors and contributions, a task that requires intention, mindfulness, and consistent effort.

 - Working open is not a way to avoid process or structure